vparkash2014/WiFeS_datacubes/README.md

 ## Summary of the script/ methods:
 1. The script implements the Voronoi binning method (Cappellari & Copin,2003, MNRAS, 342, 345) "optimally solves the problem of preserving the maximum spatial resolution of general two-dimensional data (or higher dimensions), given a constraint on the minimum signal-to-noise ratio."
 You will need to set the target signal-to-noise ratio ("targetSN").
 To figure out the ideal "targetSN" for your data, I suggest that you measure the signal to noise ratio of your observation and determine the perfect balance between resolution and S/N that you need for your science.
 I have written a separate jupyter notebook that only runs the Voronoi bin method to test a range of S/N (Please contact me if you are interested in that script).
 Note that the script uses the red arm (data cube) to determine the bins because of my science goals.
 If you don't want to run the Voronoi bin method, set "targetSN" to a very small number so each spaxel is in its bin.

-2. The main part of this script it to implments pPXF on the voronio bin spectra to extract kinematics and gas emission lines.
+2. The main part of this script it to implments pPXF on the Voronio bin spectra to extract kinematics and gas emission lines.
 Using the function "retrieveTemplates", the script will look for [INDO-US_Valdes stellar spectra](https://www.noao.edu/cflib/).
 I have included the templates.
 You will need to change the path (line 206 in WiFeS_function.py) to these templates in the "retrieveTemplates" function for this to work.

 3. Once we have the kinematics for each bin (and hence pixel), the script will velocity-shift all the spaxels to the centre of the galaxy and combine all the spaxels to create a single integrated galaxy spectrum.
 Then, it will re-run pPXF on the integrated spectrum.
 Note, I roughly implement the same method when I extract a nuclear spectrum for in a 3" diameter aperture.
 That script is currently not included in this script, but if you are interested, please contact me.